MicrosoftDocs/dynamics-365-project-operations/articles/project-management/project-schedule-api-performance.md

 When 100 records are created, updated, or deleted, the **ExecuteOperationSet** API takes about three seconds to send the request to the Project Scheduling Service.
 The Project Scheduling Service then takes about five seconds to process the requests and call Dataverse.
 Bulk operations must pay a **Project Scheduling Service tax** one time, for all the records in the OperationSet.
 Therefore, bulk operations have a significantly lower average execution time than single-record operations.

 ## Scenarios
-The following table shows the execution times when the Project Schedule APIs are used to accomplish specific scenarios.
+The following table shows the execution times when the Project schedule APIs are used to accomplish specific scenarios.
 The times are in seconds.

 | Scenario                                                                   | Time  |
 |----------------------------------------------------------------------------|-------|